-The sustainability of an economic activity is assessed on the basis of the Raiffeisen ESG indicator.
-As this is comprised of environmental and social objectives, it is not sensible to differentiate between the individual shares for environmental and social investments.
-The minimum share of investments that pursue environmental and social objectives is 51% of the fund assets.
+The Raiffeisen ESG Indicator is used to determine the sustainability rating of an economic activity.
+Since this includes both environmental and social objectives, dividing the units individually into environmental and social investments is not sensible.
+The minimum share of sustainable investments with an environmental and social objective totals 51 % of the fund assets.